New Parent Leave

 • If both parents are Human Made employees you will be asked to designate a primary and secondary caregiver.

-• If we’re supporting you with a generous package to raise your family then we expect the parent taking leave to be fully devoted to this role, so whether you’re the mother, father or co-parent etc that qualifies for this enhanced pay we’d like you to confirm to us in writing that you’re dedicating this time to being the sole and primary carer of your child.
+• If we’re supporting you with a generous package to raise your family then we expect the parent taking leave to be fully devoted to this role, so whether you’re the mother, father or co-parent etc that qualifies for this enhanced pay we’d like you to confirm to us in writing that you’re dedicating this time to being the primary or secondary carer of your child.
 If we later discover that you’re in breach we reserve the right to recover enhanced parental leave back from you in full.

 Firstly please inform us as soon as possible that you or your partner are pregnant.
 This is important as there may be health and safety considerations and we need to carry out a risk assessment.